fosshostorg/fosshost.org/src/posts/applications-temporarily-suspended.md

 **Update - Aug.
 11, 2021:**
 Applications have been temporarily re-suspended to again allow for the clearing of our current backlog.
 The application form is expected to reopen two weeks from today.

+**Update - Sep.
+18, 2021:**
+We're currently revamping our applications process due to rapid growth and in order to scale our systems, we require a small break.
+Please check back later, when we may be able to accept your application.
+Thank you for your interest in Fosshost and for everything you are doing to support the open-source ecosystem.